haskell-distributed/distributed-process/tutorials/ch-tutorial3.md

 Processes dequeue messages (from their mailbox) using the [`expect`][1] and [`recieve`][2] family of primitives.
-Both take an optional timeout, which leads to the expression evaluating to `Nothing` if no matching input is found.
+Both take an optional timeout, allowing the expression to evaluate to `Nothing` if no matching input is found.

 The [`expect`][1] primitive blocks until a message matching the expected type (of the expression) is found in the process' mailbox.
-If such a message can be found by scanning the mailbox, it is dequeued and given to the caller.
-If no message (matching the expected type) can be found, the caller (i.e., the calling thread) is blocked until a matching message is delivered to the mailbox.
+If a match is found by scanning the mailbox, it is dequeued and given to the caller, otherwise the caller (i.e., the calling thread) is blocked until a message of the expected type is delivered to the mailbox.
 Let's take a look at this in action:

 {% highlight haskell %}
 demo :: Process ()